Ryan Hoover hasn’t changed his profile picture for about 10 years now.

 After a while, I didn’t like the fact that the profile picture isn’t updated at all, but also I wanted to follow Ryan’s advice.
 The solution?

-Let’s take the exact same picture again, same t-shirt, same light, same background, and same pose:
+Let’s take the exact same photo again, same shirt, same light, same background, and same pose:

 I silently changed the profile picture on Twitter and GitHub, and almost no one noticed, with just a few tweets calling me out.